joshling1919/webpack/README.md

 # Webpack

 ## Purpose of Webpack
+Main purpose is to link up JS modules.
 1. Execute JavaScript modules in the correct order, factoring in dependencies between the JS modules.
 2. Limit the number of JS files that need to be loaded over HTTP.